 I can recall, years ago, watching Rachel cry real tears over a burn hole in her green dress while, just outside the door, completely naked children withered from the holes burning in their empty stomachs, and I seriously wondered if Rachel’s heart were the size of a thimble.
 (430)

-At 50, she’s even more shallow even though the previous two life experiences might give a person a little perspective.
+At 50, she’s even more shallow.
 I can hear the apologists already: “Of course Rachel doesn’t change—that’s how she is!”
 It’s true that a lack of development is a sort of development, but everyone is static in this family.
-Maybe it can be chalked up to bad genes—the kids all sprouted from the 1D Nathan Price—but it seems more a flaw in the writing.
+Maybe it can be chalked up to bad genes—the kids all sprouted from the one-dimensional Nathan Price—but it seems more a flaw in the writing.
 After all, if the kids displayed complicated thinking, their roles and the resultant lessons might be too subtle to catch.
 Kingsolver wants to hit you over the head with her point.
 The book reads like a fable with everyone in their role and demonstrating a basic lesson.

 I should get to the good stuff since the first 375 pages (of 543) are excellent.
 Other reviewers have commented that Kingsolver, though never having visited the Congo, writes so convincingly that Poisonwood Bible reminds them of childhoods or missions there.
 As the Price family breaks down and embraces their new neighbors (to varying degrees), the revelations and shifts in perspective are earned and well-written.
 In the face of their newfound poverty, the Price girls exhibit imagination and compassion.
 The writing is lyrical and beautiful (except for that horribly opaque opening line).